udaan-iitt/editions/2021_Winter/narrative.md

 ---
 title: "Issue Exclusive : Online Semester Experiences"
-category: "Experiences"
+category: Experiences
-date: "2021-01-18 12:00:00 +09:00"
+date: 2021-01-18 12:00:00 +09:00
-desc: "Life puts us in situations that we’re unprepared for.
+desc: Life puts us in situations that we’re unprepared for.
 We all have been forced into lockdown without prior notice due to the pandemic.
 The decision our institute took as a consequence was to turn this entire semester online.
 A new medium meant new experiences, with students at home experiencing the past semester in their own unique way..
 To get a deeper insight into how their experiences were, we collected opinions from students, mostly those from 1st and 2nd year, and compiled them into a narrative.
-There’s a host of feelings and emotions associated with this experience that you must see for yourself!"
+There’s a host of feelings and emotions associated with this experience that you must see for yourself!
-thumbnail: "./images/lockdown.jpg"
+thumbnail: ./images/lockdown.jpg
-authors: "Prabhat Reddy"
+authors: Prabhat Reddy
 starred: true
-abio: "NONE"
+abio: NONE
-alt: "Experiences"
+alt: Experiences
 ---

-# Table of Contents
+### Table of Contents

 1. [Environment](#orga98fefb)
 2. [Lectures](#orgb276c19)